nao1215/reddit-downloader/README.md

 If you does not have the golang development environment installed on your system, please install golang from the [golang official website](https://go.dev/doc/install)

 ```
-$ go install github.com/nao1215/reddit-dl@latest
+$ go install github.com/nao1215/reddit-downloader@latest
 ```

 ## How to use
-### Environment variables for using reddit-dl
+### Environment variables for using reddit-downloader
-reddit-dl uses the following environment variables to access reddit API.
+reddit-downloader uses the following environment variables to access reddit API.
 If you get client id and client secret, you can create a client from [reddit apps](https://www.reddit.com/prefs/apps).
 - GO_REDDIT_CLIENT_ID : client's id.
 - GO_REDDIT_CLIENT_SECRET : client's secret.
 - GO_REDDIT_CLIENT_USERNAME : client's username.
 - GO_REDDIT_CLIENT_PASSWORD : client's password.

 ### Download images from subreddit
-The `reddit-dl` command accepts multiple subreddits through the `--sub-reddit` option and saves the images in the directory `output/${sub-reddit-name}`.
+The `reddit-downloader` command accepts multiple subreddits through the `--sub-reddit` option and saves the images in the directory `output/${sub-reddit-name}`.
 The destination directory `output` can be changed using the `--output` option.
 ```
 $ export GO_REDDIT_CLIENT_ID=xxxxxxxxxxxxxx ※ set your client id
 $ export GO_REDDIT_CLIENT_SECRET=xxxxxxxxxxxxxx ※ set your client secret
 $ export GO_REDDIT_CLIENT_USERNAME=xxxxxxxxxxxxxx ※ set your client username
 $ export GO_REDDIT_CLIENT_PASSWORD=xxxxxxxxxxxxxx ※ set your client password

-$ reddit-dl --sub-reddit=wallpaper,MobileWallpaper
+$ reddit-downloader --sub-reddit=wallpaper,MobileWallpaper
 media downloaded: Katana and a pistol [3840x2160] (output/wallpaper/13vq8r7_Katana_and_a_pistol_[3840x2160].jpg)
 media downloaded: Rayquaza - Dragon Ascent [3440x1440] (output/wallpaper/13u8tbe_Rayquaza_-_Dragon_Ascent_[3440x1440].jpg)
 media downloaded: May cause addiction [1600x1200] (output/wallpaper/1419ygj_May_cause_addiction_[1600x1200].png)